zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

 - Fill it out according to the parents you are using.
   - Make sure the "Masuda Method" box is not checked.
 If the parents are of different languages you cannot use this method.
-  - Double check that the parents are indeed of the same language.
+  - Double check that the parents are of the same language.
 Checking this now will save you from wasting time later.

 ```
 Note: The region of the Pokemon does not affect anything, it is only the language of the Pokemon that matters for Masuda Method.
 ```

 If using a Ditto and genderless Pokemon, the Ditto will be the female.
-Otherwise the Ditto will be the opposite gender of the other parent.
+Otherwise, the Ditto will be the opposite gender of the other parent.

 Note about breeding for Rockruff: